danielberkompas/danielberkompas.github.io/_posts/2015-07-09-changing-your-ecto-encryption-key.md

 #### Gradual Upgrading Not Enough

-In the likely event that you want to reencrypt your data with the new key more quickly, you'll need to make some changes to your `User` model.
+In the likely event that you want to re-encrypt your data with the new key more quickly, you'll need to make some changes to your `User` model.

 First off, you want to track which rows have been migrated and which have not.